PaulMcClernan/OpenXTalk-FiveStarsWidget/README.md

-# LiveCodeStuff
+# livecode.widget.fivestars
-Stuff created with/for LiveCode the english-like programming language for the rest of us.
+Five-Star Rating graphical control for LiveCode, the english-like programming language for the rest of us!